-Figure 36.7.
-Quadrilateral Element Fissioned to the fourth level any nodes that are generated by the adaptive process are called descendant nodes.
+The original mesh provided by you is known as the parent mesh.
+The elements of this mesh are called the parent elements, and the nodes are called parent nodes.
+Any elements that are generated by the adaptive process are called descendant elements, and any nodes that are generated by the adaptive process are called descendant nodes.
 Elements generated by the second level of adaptivity are called first-generation elements, those generated by third level of adaptivity are called second-generation elements, etc.

 The coordinates of the descendant nodes are generated by using linear interpolation.
-Thus, the coordinates of any node generated during fission of an element are given by where x_N is the position of the generated node and x_I and x_J are the nodes along the side on which x_N was generated for a typical element as shown in Fig. 33.1.
-The coordinate of the mid-point node, which is generated by fission of a quadrilateral element, is given by where x_M is the new midpoint node of the fissioned quadrilateral and x_I , x_J , x_K and x_L are the nodes of the original quadrilateral.
+Thus, the coordinates of any node generated along the midpoint of the sides of an element during fission are given by where x_N is the position of the generated node and x_I and x_J are the nodes along the side on which x_N was generated for a typical element.
+The coordinate of the generated centroid node from a parent quadrilateral element is given by where x_I , x_J , x_K and x_L are the nodes of the original quadrilateral.
 The velocities of the nodes are also given by linear interpolation.
 The velocities of edge nodes are given by